adityagecv/disney-plus-clone/README.md

 # disney-plus-clone
-This is a clone of disney hotstar (2021)
+This is a clone of disney hotstar (2021).
+Live demo: https://aditya-gec-vaishali-disney-clone.netlify.app/

 # Getting Started